soup-bowl/soup-bowl.github.io/content/post/2023-02-13-a-year-of-cloud-code-in-review.md

 Things have come a long, long way since my [**Cloud9**](https://aws.amazon.com/cloud9/), [**Codeenvy**](https://github.com/codenvy/codenvy) and **Codeanywhere** days!

 {{<alert class="alert-warning">}}
-This article was created before **Gitpod Flex** was announced, and refers to Gitpod now known as **Gitpod Classic**.
-My views and experiences expressed in this article reflect their older offering.
+This article was created before **Gitpod** became **Ona**.
+This was also created before **Gitpod Flex** was announced, and refers to Gitpod now known as **Gitpod Classic**.
+My views and experiences expressed in this article reflect their original offering, and I do not support or condone them since.
 {{</alert>}}

 ## The Challenges